Tanauan, Leyte

-Tanauan (IPA: [tɐn'ʔaʊɐn]), officially the Municipality of Tanauan (Bungto han Tanauan; Bayan ng Tanauan), is a 2nd class municipality in the province of Leyte, Philippines.
+Tanauan (IPA: [tɐn'ʔaʊɐn]), officially the Municipality of Tanauan (Bungto han Tanauan; Bayan ng Tanauan), is a first-class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 57,455 people.

-Tanauan is one of the oldest towns in Leyte dating back to the year of 1710.
+Tanauan is one of the oldest towns in Leyte, dating back to the year 1710.
 It is composed of 54 barangays.
-The town was also known as the “Cradle of the Intellectuals” or the Bungto han Kamag-araman since the Spanish colonial era.
-Tanauan is approximately 18 kilometers south of Tacloban City which is the capital of the Eastern Visayas Region.
-It is bounded on the north by the municipality of Palo, Tolosa on the south, Dagami and Tabon-tabon on the west side and on the east by San Pedro Bay.
-The town was also heavily damaged by the Super Typhoon Haiyan (Yolanda) in November 2013.
+The town has also been known as the “Cradle of Intellectuals”, or the Bungto han Kamag-araman, since the Spanish colonial era.
+Tanauan is approximately 18 kilometers south of Tacloban City, the capital of the Eastern Visayas Region.
+It is bounded on the north by the municipality of Palo, Tolosa on the south, Dagami and Tabon-tabon on its west side and on the east by San Pedro Bay.

+The town was heavily damaged by Super Typhoon Haiyan (Yolanda) in November 2013.
 The town celebrates its fiesta annually on August 15.

 History

-Pre-Spanish to Spanish Colonial Era
+Pre-Spanish and Spanish Colonial eras

-The town got its name from a towering Molave tree which served as a look-out tower.
-“Tan-awan” or "taran-awan" means to look-out in Waray language.
-A person who serves as a look-out watches for the Moro Pirates who'd like to plunder and loot the settlements along the coast.
+The town got its name from a towering molave tree which served as a look-out tower.
+“Tan-awan” or "taran-awan" means to "look out" in the Waray language.
+In Visayan and Mindanao history, a person who served as a lookout is there to watch for Moro pirates who would attack and plunder settlements along the coast.

 The first known settlers of Tanauan were the family of Calanao with his wife and only daughter.
 In 1661, Juanillo Siengco's family joined the Calanao family in the settlement along the riverbanks of the Bukid River at the foot of Adil Hill.
 By the time their settlements were more developed, the plundering of the Moros along the coast intensified.
 Seeking for refuge, they built a stone-walled enclosure called cuta in the area of Buaya.
-Later on, Juanillo's son, Josef, married Calanao's daughter, Sangod, and from the families of Juanillo Siengco and Calanao a tribe was formed which gave Tanauan its first tribal leaders.
+Later, Juanillo's son, Josef, married Calanao's daughter, Sangod, and from the families of Juanillo Siengco and Calanao a tribe was formed, which gave Tanauan its first tribal leaders.

-In 1710, the first town officials were appointed by the Spanish authorities during the Spanish reign in the Philippines.
-From 1710 up to the end of the Spanish Colonial era in 1900's and the start of American occupation, 47 persons became chief executives of the municipality.
+In 1710, during the Spanish reign in the Philippines, the first town officials were appointed by the Spanish authorities.
+From 1710 up to the end of the Spanish Colonial era in the 1900s and the start of the American occupation, 47 persons became chief executives of the municipality.

 Tolosa, an adjacent town to the south of Tanauan, was once part of the municipality.
-Through the efforts of Magdalino Vivero and Domingo Camacho, they petitioned the Spanish government to grant Tolosa autonomy from the municipality.
+Through the efforts of Magdalino Vivero and Domingo Camacho, the Spanish government was petitioned to grant Tolosa autonomy from the municipality.
 The petition was granted in 1852.